jacmoe/yii2-tale-jade/README.md

 ~~~
 Notice that the extension (.jade) is needed.

-If you don't want to change that, then you can set the default view file extension in the main config:
+If you don't want to have to specify the extension all over the place, then you can set the default view file extension in the main config, like this:

 ~~~php
     'view' => [